Sorachriss/Chris-s-Portfolio/README.md

 ## Project 2
  ### Alzheimer’s Diagnosis Predictive Modeling Overview
--Led a team in utilizing Excel for data analysis and predictive modeling, applying Multiple Linear Regression (MLR) and Regression Trees to identify key factors for early Alzheimer’s diagnosis.
-Developed Regression Trees using XLMiner to visually highlight critical variables for early detection.
+- Led a team in utilizing Excel for data analysis and predictive modeling, applying Multiple Linear Regression (MLR) and Regression Trees to identify key factors for early Alzheimer’s diagnosis.
+- Developed Regression Trees using XLMiner to visually highlight critical variables for early detection.
 - Identifying which variables are the most significant when diagnosing a patient with alzheimer's.

 DataSet: